BobbyRyterski/stacksondeck/Readme.md

 for a configurable amount of time (`--refresh`).
 You may also wish to override the Rundeck user name to suit your environment (`--username`).

-**N.B.** SOD merges a Chef node's environments, roles, and tags into Rundeck tags.
-This behavior is not currently configurable.
+SOD merges a Chef node's environments, roles, and tags into Rundeck tags.
+This behavior is not currently configurable, but you may use the `--tagfile` feature (introduced in v1.1.3) to map node names to a list of additional tags, which will be merged with the information discovered via Chef Search.

 ## Usage